Rock Radio Heaven (U-V-W)

 GERRY WILSON

-Notes: Producer at CKFH during its glory years as a rock station and thereafter.
-Produced Toronto Maple Leaf and Toronto Blue Jay broadcasts for years.
+Notes: Chief Engineer throughout CKFH's 30 years of existence and continued in that role when the station became CJCL in 1981.
+Produced Toronto Maple Leaf and Toronto Blue Jay broadcasts for many years.
+Had his own company, Wilson Sports Productions.
 Of trivial importance is the fact that he hired this site's webmaster for his first radio job in 1974.
-Died of cancer in June, 1998.
+Died of cancer.

 LARRY WILSON